xproc/3.0-specification/README.md

 ### Continuous integration

-The XProc specification is built automatically with CircleCI.
+The XProc specification is built automatically with GitHub workflows.

-To build and publish the spec on your `gh-pages`: setup the `gh-pages` branch, configure CircleCI to run for your repo, add a token that has read/write access to your repo, add the fingerprint for that token to `.circleci/config.yml`.
+To build and publish the spec on your `gh-pages`, create the `gh-pages` branch.
-Create the following
-secure environment variables for your repo in the CircleCI Settings page for your fork:

-* GIT_EMAIL="you@example.com"
-* GIT_USER="Your Name"

-CircleCI will then publish your changes everytime you do a commit to your `master` branch.
+GitHub will then publish your changes everytime you do a commit to your `master` branch or any other branch.

-CircleCI, unfortunately, doesn’t build pull requests, so you have to test with your repository.

 ## How it works